maxivhuber/rpi-backup/README.md

 Summary:
 - `rpi-backup-weekly.timer` → full backup every Sunday at 03:00
 - `rpi-backup-12h.timer` → incremental backup every 12 hours
 - `rpi-backup.service` → can be started manually anytime

 ---

 ## Notes

-- Manual UUID mounting is only needed when using `dummy_backup.sh` directly.
-  The wrapper and service handle mounting for you.
+- Manual UUID mounting is only needed when using `dummy_backup.sh` directly — the wrapper and service handle mounting automatically.
-- Replace placeholder paths and UUIDs with your real setup.
+- Replace placeholder paths and UUIDs with real values for your setup.
-- Set `MIN_RETAIN` to adjust how many old backups are kept.
+- Adjust `MIN_RETAIN` to control how many old backups are kept.
 - Use `--initial` for the first full backup, `--incremental` for updates.
-- Scripts are designed for testing and debugging of backup logic.
+- These scripts are intended for testing and debugging of your backup logic.

+---